Berkyle/twitter_unfollower_script/README.md

 }
 ```

-*  Once you've completed the config file (the developer keys can take a bit but that's just because twitter is awful) simply add the twitter accounts you want to track in config/accounts.json and run the script every once in a while.
+*  Once you've completed the config file, simply add the twitter accounts you want to track in config/accounts.json and run the script every once in a while.
 The format looks like this:
 ```javascript
 {
     "accounts": [